 Number of fertile tillers

 The number of tillers per plant was significantly influenced by various herbicidal applications.
 Razumin720 g/l produced the highest number of fertile tillers (8.0), while weedy check plots had the lowest (3.5) (Table 4.).
-The maximum number of tillers at Razumin 720 SL could be attributed to lower weed dry biomass, better weed control efficiency, and optimal space for wheat plants to flourish.
-However, the lower number of tillers in other interactions could be due to grasses competing with wheat due to phytotoxicity.
+The higher number of tillers on the herbicide treated plots could be attributed to lower weed dry biomass, better weed control efficiency on the herbicide treated plots, resulting optimal space for wheat plants to flourish.
 The lower number of tillers in weedy check treatment could be attributed to higher weed density, leading to competition for plant growth resources.
 Studies have shown that productive tillers are boosted when weeds and crops do not compete for resources.
 Bogale (2022) and Dalga (2016) found that productive tillers were boosted when weeds and crops did not compete for resources.
 Additionally, Asad et al. (2017) reported that a greater number of productive and fertile tillers led to comparatively better weed management, which in turn permitted more photosynthetic translocation towards reproductive growth since weed wheat competition was reduced.
 Hussein et al. (2013) also noted that efficient weed management techniques might enhance the number of wheat-productive tillers and decrease the dry matter of weeds.

 Stand count

 The study found that stand count m-2 was significantly impacted by various herbicidal applications.
 The maximum stand count (459 m-2) was recorded with Razumin 720g/l, while the minimum stand count (307.5 m-2) was at weedy check plots.
-All tested herbicides had no significant difference in stand count except for weedy checks.
+All tested herbicides had no significant difference in stand count among themselves.
 The maximum stand count at Razumin 720g/l was attributed to lower dry biomass of weeds, better weed control efficiency, and optimal space for wheat plants to flourish and produce fertile tillers.
 However, the lower number of fertile tillers in other interactions could be due to weeds escaping phytotoxicity and competing with wheat, resulting in lower tillers.
 Bogale (2022) and Dalga (2016) reports were aligned with the current study that low competition between weeds and crops increased productive tillers and stand count.
 Hussein et al. (2013) also found that effective weed control methods reduced weed dry matter and increased wheat tiller numbers.

 Spike length